-The Starbucks holiday drink lineup has a lot of fan favorites among its offerings this year — but alas, the rumors we’ve been hearing since late October are true: There is no Gingerbread Latte at Starbucks in 2019.
+The Starbucks holiday drink lineup has a lot of fan favorites among its offerings this year — but once again, the beloved Gingerbread Latte is nowhere to be found.
+Starting in 2019, Starbucks discontinued the Gingerbread Latte.
+(I know.
+Take a moment to process, breathe, sob uncontrollably.)
 But hey, guess what?
 If you, like myself, are bereft at the loss of this holiday favorite, there’s something else you can order instead — something similar, but which doesn’t require any gingerbread syrup to make.
 The Starbucks Secret Menu calls it a Gingerbread House Frappuccino — and although it’s not an official Starbucks drink, it can be easily made with some careful customizations to your order.

-Starbucks officially announced the 2019 holiday drink lineup on Nov.
-6 — and the moment I saw that there was no Gingerbread Latte on the menu, I immediately headed over to the fan-run Starbucks Secret Menu website to see if there were any recipes available that might approximate a Gingerbread Latte during a year when no gingerbread syrup is available.
-But unfortunately, although I did find “year-round” Caramel Brulee Latte and Eggnog Latte recipes, I had no such luck with the Gingerbread Latte.
+When Starbucks officially announced the 2019 holiday drink lineup, and I saw there was no Gingerbread Latte on the menu, I immediately headed over to the fan-run Starbucks Secret Menu website to see if there were any recipes available that might approximate a Gingerbread Latte during a year when no gingerbread syrup is available.
+While I did find “year-round” Caramel Brulee Latte and Eggnog Latte recipes, I, unfortunately, had no such luck with the Gingerbread Latte.

 However, I managed to dig up something else: A spicy, holiday-ready treat fans call the Gingerbread House Frappuccino.

-As written, the Starbucks Secret Menu’s Gingerbread House Frappuccino recipe makes use of the Caramel Ribbon Crunch Frappuccino — a Frapp which made its first appearance in 2013, but which joined the menu permanently this past spring.
+As written, the Starbucks Secret Menu’s Gingerbread House Frappuccino recipe makes use of the Caramel Ribbon Crunch Frappuccino — a Frapp which made its first appearance in 2013 but only joined the menu permanently in Spring 2019.
 Unlike the regular Caramel Frappuccino, the Caramel Ribbon Crunch Frapp features dark caramel sauce, rather than caramel syrup; the sauce is blended with Frappuccino Roast coffee, milk, and ice, then layered in the cup on top of whipped cream and more dark caramel sauce.
 Another dollop of whipped cream, a caramel drizzle, and a sprinkling of caramel crunch topping finishes the whole thing off.